-To the right of the entrance is the Baptistry.
 Baptism, through dipping, splashing or sprinkling with water, symbolises the washing away of sins and receiving of forgiveness.
 It also represents submitting oneself (or one's child) to the authority of Jesus Christ and is seen as a mark of entry into the Christian church, hence Baptisteries are often placed near the entrance to a church building.
-The Sacrament of Baptism is celebrated at the sandstone font which stands in the centre of the Baptistry.
-The wooden cover is a gift from 1919.